SabotMBT/Mod12ChalEmployeeTracker/README.md

 Changelog:

+- Ver 0.5.5
+  -Inqirer ~75% complete.

 - Ver 0.5.1

-  - Automated creation and seeding of employee_db on application start
+  - Creation and seeding of employee_db on application start

 - Ver 0.1.3